 DSD classes are run by fully certified instructors (be sure to confirm that!) and the ratio of students to instructor is intentionally kept very low to allow for careful attention and personalized teaching.
 Try our favorite dive shop for scuba instruction – see here.

-By the end of your DSD sessions, you and your kids will understand the diving equipment set up, the basic safety precautions and maneuvers, and your level of comfort when breathing underwater.
+By the end of your family’s discover scuba diving sessions in Cozumel, you and your kids (ages 10+) will understand how diving equipment should be set up safely, the basic safety precautions and maneuvers to know when diving, and your level of comfort when breathing underwater.

 From there, you can decide if you want to continue your studies, and move on to enjoying the full diving experience.
 (We think you will!)

 Everybody loves tacos, right?
-Well, when in Mexico…you must try some delicious local tacos.
+Well, when in Mexico…you must try some delicious local Mexican tacos.

 Head downtown and sample some of your favorites, like chicken (pollo) or beef (res, or arrechera).
 But also be sure to try at least one of Mexico’s best – “tacos al pastor.”